-The passive sensors consists of infrared radiation (IR) sensors, thermal imaging cameras, electro optical sensors, etc. Unlike active sensors, passive sensors don't transmit signals by themselves, but collecting signals emitted from the objects.
+The passive sensors consist of infrared radiation (IR) sensors, thermal imaging cameras, electro optical sensors, {and so on}.
+Unlike active sensors, passive sensors don't transmit signals by themselves, but collecting signals emitted from the objects.
 For example, the infrared radiation sensors can detect targets by the emitted heat.
 The advantage of passive sensors is that they are usually much cheaper than active sensors.
-However, the signals gathered by passive sensors usually contains much noise \cite{M_S_UC_18}. \cite{M_S_UC_18} proposed a system using IR sensors which is capable of avoiding obstacles like walls and people, and proved that cheap sensors can also achieve efficient detection.
+However, the signals gathered by passive sensors usually contain much noise \cite{M_S_UC_18}. \cite{M_S_UC_18} proposed a system using IR and ultrasonic sensors which is capable of avoiding obstacles like walls and people, and proved that cheap sensors can also achieve efficient detection.
 In fact, IR sensors perform even better compared with ultrasonic sensors because the ultrasonic sensors cannot detect human bodies reliably \cite{M_S_UC_18}.
-However, for practical applications, passive sensors are not usually used alone in the anti-collision system.
+However, for practical applications, passive sensors are not usually applied alone in the anti-collision system.
 On the contrary, they cooperate with other sensors like radars to detect obstacles.
-For example, \cite{M_S_UC_18.5} applied a long wavelength infrared (LWIR) camera to achieve a fast detection of a thermal object, and more precise detection was implemented by the laser detector.
+For example, \cite{M_S_UC_18.5} applied a long wavelength infrared (LWIR) camera to achieve a fast detection of a thermal object, and more precise detection was implemented by the Near Infrared (NIR) laser detector.

-To sum up, compared with visual detection, nonvisual detection can also be effective of sensing when the field of vision is poor.
+To sum up, compared with visual detection, {non-visual} detection can also be effective of sensing when the field of vision is poor.
 However, they have lower accuracy than the visual detection.
-Therefore, plenty of UAVs nowadays choose to apply the combination of visual detection and nonvisual detection.
+Therefore, plenty of UAVs nowadays choose to apply the combination of visual detection and {non-visual} detection.